DaveHudson/next-typescript-appsync/README.md

 e.g. `{todo.name}`

-This is amazing but if you take a closer look at the intellisense in VSCode you'll see a lot of `__typename` entries.
-Looking back at the `ListTodosQuery` you note how that is indeed part of the type, but it's not some data that we desire when working in React, in fact it's going to cause you problems further down the line.
+This is great but if you take a closer look at the intellisense in VSCode you'll see some `__typename` entries.
+Looking back at the `ListTodosQuery` you note how that is indeed part of the type, but it's not data that we desire when working in React, in fact it's going to cause you problems further down the line.
 We can clean it up though.

 ## TypeScript Omit & Exclude

-Fortunately we can automate this clean up in a nice way that won't break as we amend our `graphql.schema` file by using TypeScripts Omit & Exclude.
+Fortunately we can automate this clean up in a nice way that won't break as we amend our `graphql.schema` file by using TypeScripts Utility types [Omit](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys) & [Exclude](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludetype-excludedunion).

 Create a new file `graphql/APITypes.ts` and add the export to your `graphql/index.ts` file.